adann0/macOSvm/README.md

 # osxvm

 You'll need the official release of macOS High Sierra or Mojave from the AppStore.
+Tested on macOS.

       $ ./osxvm "/Applications/Install macOS <version>.app" "/out/path"